Terms and Conditions

-These General Conditions of Carriage govern CARPATAIR S.A. în insolvenţă, in insolvency, en procedure collective (dos.
-439/30/2014 Tribunalul Timis), having its registered office at Ghiroda, No. 2, Aerport Street, Timis County, Romania, registered with the Trade Register under incorporation code J35/777/2003 and with Fiscal Code RO 4258968, share capital subscribes and paid 18.006.800,00 RON, relationship ,as a Carrier, with its Passengers and all the situations regarding the Passengers’ Carriage on an aircraft operated by CARPATAIR or pursuant to a Ticket on which CARPATAIR’s Airline Designator Code appears for that Flight.
+These General Conditions of Carriage govern CARPATAIR S.A, having its registered office at 300246, no.15 str.
+Ion Ionescu de la Brad, Timisoara, Romania, registered with the Trade Register under incorporation code J35/777/2003 and with Fiscal Code RO 4258968, share capital subscribes and paid 18.006.800,00 RON, relationship ,as a Carrier, with its Passengers and all the situations regarding the Passengers’ Carriage on an aircraft operated by CARPATAIR or pursuant to a Ticket on which CARPATAIR’s Airline Designator Code appears for that Flight.

 The Passengers’ rights and duties towards CARPATAIR and vice versa in this matter are outlined in these General Conditions of Carriage.
 Thus, CARPATAIR strongly advises its Passengers to read carefully the General Conditions of Carriage as they set out various information of great interest.